ishaan05desai/Gator-Course-Advisor/data_scheme.md

 # Cleaning Notes
 - Instructor names - differentiate between TA, actual professor or head of course.
 - Some courses and professor do NOT have a RateMyProfessor data.
-- differet places and times.
+- Different places (buildings) and times.